moljac/Xamarin.Auth.Samples.NugetReferences/component-docs/Details.md

 ## Work in progress and plans

+*   Xamarin.Forms Windows support
-*   [Custom] UserAgent API [NOT RECOMMENDED]
+*   UserAgent API
+	[DEPRECATED] [NOT RECOMMENDED] ToS violations
-    workaround for attempts to fool google and use Embedded Browsers
+    workaround for attempts to fake UserAgent for Embedded Browsers to fool Google

 ## Support

 If there is need for real-time support use Xamarin Chat (community slack team) and go to
 \#xamarin-auth-social channel where halp from experienced users can be obtained.

+### Github

+### Xamarin Forums

+### Stackoverflow

+### Xamarin Chat - Community Slack Team (xamarin-auth-social room)

+For those that need real-time help (hand-in-hand leading thorugh implementation) the best option is to use community slack channel.
+There are numerous people that have implemented Xamarin.Auth with Native UI and maintainers/developers of the library.

 https://xamarinchat.slack.com/messages/C4TD1NHPT/